ag-rodriguez/VMDetect/README.md

 # VMDetect
-Small program that checks if its in a VM
+Studying malware development, with an initial focus on a program that identifies whether it is running in a virtual machine.
+It's a first step, with the goal of understanding how these programs interact with different enviroments.